 - Hyperpigmentation (darkening of the skin) or hypopigmentation (lightening of the skin).
 This is most common after treatments using high-powered lasers necessary to penetrate deep into the skin, as when the procedure is performed on severe scars.
 To avoid making the condition worse, avoid the sun after your treatment, and always wear sun block.
 Another reason the skin may be lighter after your treatment is because the laser removes the top layers of skin, which may be tanned.
 If this is the reason for the lightening, you should regard it as a benefit, as the skin that is exposed is younger and healthier.

 - Scarring.
 As with any other procedure that involves the removal of the skin’s surface, scarring is a risk.
 Rarely, the skin may blister and then scar.
 During the recovery period, do not pick or scratch at the treated area.
 This increases the risk of scarring.
 To reduce the risk of scarring due to infection, use an antibiotic ointment.
 In fact, your doctor may prescribe one for this purpose.

 To reduce your risks when undergoing laser scar removal, find a doctor with a good track record.
 Your safety should come before the cost of the procedure when comparing different doctors.
 Your doctor should be more concerned about your safety than about pressuring you to sign up for the procedure.
 Also consider the recommended course of treatment; more aggressive treatments may increase your chance of complications.
 A well-trained doctor will be able to help you lower your risk.
 Follow your doctor’s instructions carefully, especially concerning post-treatment care of the treated area.

-Click Male Breast : Gynecomastia surgery cost in hyderabad
+Click Male Breast : Gynecomastia surgery cost

 Hospital offers Multispeciality treatment and facilities on par with the best available globally.
 From a 24-hour ambulance service, pharmacy and diagnostic centre, to specialised services and more